LucyMoore/example-website-simple/README.md

 # example-website-simple
-example website using no servers
+An example website with no servers
+Technologies: HTML and CSS